warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Ensure that the owner of a PUD unit is a member of the HOA and that membership is transferrable if the unit is sold.

 The Loan must be covered by an ALTA form of lender’s title insurance policy or other generally acceptable form of policy of insurance acceptable to Fannie Mae or Freddie Mac, issued by, and the binding obligation of, a title insurer acceptable to Fannie Mae or Freddie Mac and qualified to do business in the jurisdiction where the mortgaged property is located.
-The title insurance must insure the Seller, its successors and assigns, as to the first priority lien of the mortgage in the original principal amount of the Loan.
+The title insurance must insure the Client, its successors and assigns, as to the first priority lien of the mortgage in the original principal amount of the Loan.
 The title insurance policy must include all required endorsements for coverages as needed based upon the specific attributes of each mortgaged property.

 Without prior exception review and approval by PHH, an attorney opinion letter will not be accepted in lieu of a title insurance policy.